 Your data is stored in the cloud, this subscription includes automated product updates.

 Purchase the on-premise software and pay a third party to host it.

 Why Dynamics 365 Online is the Most Popular Choice

 Microsoft has adopted a 'cloud first' approach to its release cadence for many years.
-Many new capabilities have been introduced as 'cloud-only' placing clear daylight between these.
+Many new application and platform capabilities have been introduced as 'cloud-only' putting clear daylight between these respective products.

 New on-premise versions are released every couple of years.
 In contrast, Microsoft makes automatic weekly updates to D365 Online that cover performance improvements and new features.
 In addition, two major updates are released each year which can be previewed in non-production environments.

 How Do Dynamics 365 On-Premise & Cloud Compare?

 Dynamics 365 (On-Premise)